CancerGenome/Bioinformatics_Pipeline/VarScan_SomaticSNVCalling/README.md

 - If you want to generate all above steps in one command line, use
 > perl S1.bwa.pl BAM_LIST

-Where BAM_LIST includes your FULL PATH BAM FILE, one line for each BAM.
+Where BAM_LIST format is: FULL PATH BAM, one line each.
+Please replace /home/yulywang/db/human/hs37d5 and /home/yulywang/db/human/hs37d5.fai with your own reference index and index fai.

 ## Step 2: S2.Varscan.sh
 - Call Somatic Variants with your processed Normal and Tumor BAM files;